 There were so many times when I was being picked on as a kid because I was Colombian, flat chested and didn’t wear any cool clothes that were in style.
-When I was growing up, I lived a life of hand-me-downs from my older sister.
-Continue reading “The Photo Week: Why I Turned My Family Into Monsters & SCARED the Fashion World”
+I come from a working-class family and (more…)

-A couple of years ago, a very dear friend of mine committed suicide and it tore me to pieces.
+A few years ago, a very dear friend of mine committed suicide.
+It tore me to pieces.

-I, like many other art students, graduated college with a prestigious degree…..and broke.
+Like many art students in New York City, I graduated college with a prestigious degree and I was broke.

 My days consisted of chaos: Wake up, work a day job, come home, and make art all night wishing there were enough hours in the day to get other things done.
 I was religiously going to gallery and museum shows hoping to make connections and apply to exhibitions.
 By the time I arrived home, I slept for 3 hours only to wake up and do everything all over again.
 Suddenly after a long day where I felt completely drained, something dawned on me that I never noticed until now:

 The one thing that college FAILED to teach me was that the art world is a business world.

 And I had no business savvy in me at all.
 Everyday I felt like a deer in headlights thinking how do I do this?
 How do I live the artist life?
 Am I going about this the right way?

 I was going to all these artist shows and making all this work only to be rejected and unnoticed.
 It made me questions whether I was even talented enough to do this for a living.
 My artist friends would tell me “But it gets better!”
 Nope, it doesn’t.
 As a working artist living in New York City in a small studio apartment with two cats, being an artist is not a career.
 Being an artist is a lifestyle and you need to find the method to the madness.